 The ultra stress-free hookah lounge sectional sofa

 I didn’t mention that Keith also has this crazy Moroccan themed hookah lounge, complete with an audio-sensitive LED light show embedded in the walls behind the draped fabric panel tent that envelopes the entire room.
 Talk about a stress relieving environment!
+And, before you say anything, I know that there are lots of ways to deal with stress.
+Just the other day i was talking to my girlfriends about how stressful life was getting and they all had different recommendations.
+One said I should take up a peaceful hobby like painting, another said therapy was helping her, and a third said I should look at the marijuana shatter deals canada!
+There’s so much you can do and it’s all about finding the best choice for you.
+And for us, that’s this stress-free hookah style room!
 The seating for this hookah room is, of course, all Sactionals by Lovesac and a Pillowsac too.
 When asked, “What is the craziest thing that’s ever happened in this hookah room?”
 Let’s just say, Keith declined to comment.

 Shawny: What was your early memory of your life on a couch?

 Keith: It was itchy-it was kind of a wool, itchy material I remember, it was kind of a white-beige color.
 You know, its in the living room, and every once in a while we would just get in a mood and start building.
 And I’ve carried that forward to my kids, and we’ve built couch castles in the basement.
 And my kids have slept in them-they’ve taken it to the next level, they’ve built couch castles and then they cover them with blankets so its totally dark on the inside.